Ancentus/serverless-todo-app/README.md

 * `done` (boolean) - true if an item was completed, false otherwise
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.
+The id of a user who created a TODO item is also stored.

 ## Prerequisites